 Although New England’s reliance on natural gas is slated only to increase over the next decade, states in the region have committed to aggressive renewable energy targets incorporating wind, hydroelectric and solar energy.
 The TDI cable is meant to aid New England utilities in meeting these targets, Johnson said.

-Construction on the project has been scheduled to begin in 2018, and if it moves forward, the New England Clean Energy Link should carry power by 2019.
+scheduled to begin in 2018, and if it moves forward, the New England Clean Energy Link should carry power by 2019.

 Though the cable is meant primarily to serve New England states south of Vermont, its existence will spur further, subsidiary transmission projects within the state, Johnson said.